GeorgeLeePatterson/stately/CONTRIBUTING.md

-# Contributing to clickhouse-datafusion
+# Contributing to stately

-Thank you for your interest in contributing to clickhouse-datafusion!
+Thank you for your interest in contributing to stately!
 This document provides guidelines and instructions for contributing to the project.

 ## Getting Started